Your guide to the Hancock Flat 50

 Support & Gear (SAG) Stops

-The Hancock Flat 50 features a total of five SAG stops.
-There are two stops for the 25 mile ride and an additional three stops as riders continue on the 50 mile ride.
+The 2025 Hancock Flat 50 features a total of five SAG stops, at miles 10, 20, 31, 39 and 44.
+There are two stops for the 25 mile ride and an additional three stops as riders continued on the 50 mile ride.

 Enjoy Hancock County